 A 2011 report by Deloitte Access Economics estimated the total cost of Age-related Macular Degeneration (AMD) to Australia’s health system in 2010 to be around AU$359.1 million.
 Of this, AU$269.9 million was attributed to total government expenditure on Lucentis® (ranibizumab injection).
 Total non-health costs associated with vision loss through AMD (e.g. productivity loss; carer opportunity costs) were estimated to be around AU$389.2 million (Deloitte Access Economics 2011).

 Two-thirds of AMD cases can now be treated with the relatively new anti-vascular endothelial growth factor (AntiVEGF) drugs.
-The short- and medium-term effectiveness of these drugs is unprecedented, but there is some concern about their long-term side effects.
+The short- and medium-term effectiveness of these drugs is unprecedented, but long-term treatment has been producing mixed results, this is likely due to differing treatment regimens.

 Diabetes is recognised as the world’s fastest growing chronic condition.
 Diabetic Retinopathy is the leading cause of blindness in the working population.
 Diabetic Macular Oedema (DME), a frequent manifestation of Diabetic Retinopathy, is a common cause of diabetes-related vision loss which is preventable and, if diagnosed early, treatable.